mapbox/mapbox-gl-draw/API.md

 The `deselect` event will fire when there is a click outside a selected feature, whether that click is on no features or on another feature (without using `shift+click` to add something else to the existing selection).

-(The event does not fire when a feature is delete.)
+(The event does not fire when a feature is deleted.)

 ```js
 {